thesumitkrsingh/AI-For-Developers/README.md

 # AI-For-Developers
-A Comprehensive Guide Using AI as A Developer
+A Comprehensive Guide Using AI as A Developers